arbor-sim/arbor/doc/tutorial/nmodl.rst

 front of the name are converted to density channels, as opposed to synapses (``POINT_PROCESS``) and gap junctions (``JUNCTION_PROCESS``).
-In addition to naming the channel, we also need to set up all variables used to interface with Arbor, namely ion currrents, ion concentrations, ion reversal potentials, and non-ion currents.
+In addition to naming the channel, we also need to set up all variables used to interface with Arbor, namely ion currents, ion concentrations, ion reversal potentials, and non-ion currents.
 While the ion variables follow a rigid naming scheme, which we will discuss later, non-ion currents can be freely named after ``NONSPECIFIC_CURRENT``.
 We chose ``il`` here, alluding to 'leak current'.